microsoft/service-fabric-yarp/README.md

 SFYarp addresses those gaps.
-It runs as an ordinary Service Fabric application on the ingress node type and forwards traffic to backend services using YARP — the same YARP that powers Azure Front Door and many other Microsoft services.
+It runs as an ordinary Service Fabric application on the ingress node type and forwards traffic to backend services using YARP.
 Backend services opt in to SFYarp by declaring `Yarp.Enable=true` (plus any additional `Yarp.*` labels for routing, health checks, transforms, or load balancing) in their `ServiceManifest.xml` service-type extensions.